Obfuscate PHI and More

 * Policies and procedures to protect EPHI from improper alteration or destruction to ensure data integrity.
 This integrity standard is coupled with one addressable implementation specification for a mechanism to corroborate that EPHI has not been altered or destroyed in an unauthorized manner.

 Data that does not decrypt with the proper encryption key suggests that the decrypted field has been compromised.
 You can trace this through runtime statistics and audit logs that IRI software produces automatically.
-You can see when and how the file was processed for field encryption.
+You can see when and how each field was modified.

 * Person or entity authentication, which requires the covered entity to implement procedures that verify that a person or entity seeking access to EPHI is the one claimed to be doing so.